 The emonTx, emonTH and emonPi all use an ATmega328p 8-bit AVR microprocessor.
 This AVR microprocessor is Arduino compatible.
-You may want to modify and re-compile the firmware for one of the following reasons:
+You may want to modify and re-compile the firmware.

 See Resources page for links to firmware repositories for all OpenEnergyMonitor units.